Is becoming an illustrator right for me?

 How to become an Illustrator

 Post secondary training will expose students to the many different art styles and opens them up to the different components of design.
 These courses help students improve their technical skills and help them think visually.
-An associate’s degree in illustration takes two years to complete while a bachelor’s degree takes four.
 Course topics may include 2-D and 3-D graphics, drawing, color theory, printmaking, typography, and history.

 Anyone considering a career as a medical illustrator may need to take premedical undergraduate courses along with a graduate degree.
-A medical illustration master’s program usually takes two years to complete and includes courses like medical illustration, human anatomy, and surgical sketching.
+A Master's Degree in Medical Illustration takes two years to complete and includes courses like medical illustration, human anatomy, and surgical sketching.
 These types of illustrations require accuracy and precision with a realistic style.

 Most employers look for three or four years of industry experience.
 For this reason, many programs incorporate internship opportunities for students to get experience so that they are more employable upon graduation.
 Students should begin looking for freelance opportunities while they are in school to help bolster their portfolio.